Maria Karayiorgou, M.D.

 New York State Psychiatric Institute

 Maria Karayiorgou, M.D., is a Professor of Psychiatry (in Genetics & Physiology) and Acting Chief of the Division of Medical Genetics in the Department of Psychiatry at Columbia University.
-Her intellectual interest in Psychiatry led her to academic research in Psychiatric Genetics at the Massachusetts Institute of Technology, the Fred Hutchinson Center and the Rockefeller University.
+Her intellectual interest in Psychiatry led her to medical school and clinical training in Psychiatry, as well as academic research in Psychiatric Genetics at the Massachusetts Institute of Technology, the Fred Hutchinson Center and the Rockefeller University.
 She came to Columbia University as a Professor in 2006.

 Rare genetic variants in Schizophrenia etiology.